Plants

 product product

-Texas Red Yucca / Hesperaloe (large)
+Texas Red Yucca / Hesperaloe (medium)(Cold Hardy)

 Texas Red Yucca (Hesperaloe parviflora) is a slow-growing broadleaf evergreen perennial with tall coral red flowers!
 Surprisingly, a native of Northeastern Mexico and Southwestern Texas can handle our extreme cold and wetness of Lawrence, KS!
 Normally thriving in hot, dry, desert conditions, is also surprisingly winter hardy to USDA Zone 5.
 Medium to blue-green leaves form rosettes about 2-3 feet tall and wide.
 Tall red flower spikes reliably appear on mature plants from July to October lasting 3-4 months in Kansas.
 If pollination is successful, attractive seed heads form later turning to black before cracking open in winter.
 Tough as nails, yuccas are the ideal plant for a no-maintenance garden.
 Normally a plant has specific requirements for success but this yucca has only a few: it cannot tolerate poorly drained soils, full shade, or North exposures.
 This and other yuccas look best when combined with other flowering plants providing texture and color.
 In mass plantings, red yucca can create an interesting architectural look.
 Combined with ornamental grasses, red yucca can create stunning contrasts with winter grass colors of pink, orange and rust.
 Red flowers are pollinated by hummingbirds and certainly deserve a place in native plant / pollinator garden.
 Not a true yucca, this is actually a Hesperaloe, a closely related genus also related to century plants.
 A large group of Hesperaloe survived -16 degrees F and a week of single digit highs in February, 2021 with no mulch.
 I have also seen miles upon miles of this plant growing in the medians along multi-lane interstates in Dallas.
 All plants were healthy looking with no missing or dying plants; truely a tough plant.
 Truely a 4-seasons plant for your yard!